jbatnozic/N.E.W.-40.000/Codices/Craftworlds.md

   - **\[Relic] The Book of Mol'Kerian:** Equip to an ULTHWE PSYKER CHARACTER model.
 One per Psychic phase, this model may attempt to manifest any psychic power known by another friendly ULTHWE PSYKER.
   - **\[Warlord Trait] I am the Black Librarians:** _Their essence is mine...
 Because I am the spirit of their existence...
 I am them...
 I am them...
-I am them..._ When this WARLORD attempts to manifest a psychic power that has already been manifested during this Psychic phase, use its original Warp Charge value increased by 1, no matter how many times it has been attempted so far.
+I am them..._ Once per Psychic phase, when this WARLORD attempts to manifest a psychic power that has already been manifested during this Psychic phase, you can use its original Warp Charge value, no matter how many times it has been attempted so far.

   **SPECIAL:** This Craftworld doesn't unlock a unique Stratagem, however, you can use the Webway Strike Stratagem any number of times per battle and it always costs 1 CP.
 In addition, each BLACK LIBRARY INFANTRY and BLACK LIBRARY BIKER